-Five copies of each of the drawings and information listed in 7.1 to 7.8 inclusive shall be submitted to Toronto Hydro for the attention of COS (Customer Offers & Sustainment) Department, unless otherwise advised, for approval.
+Copy of each of the drawing and information listed in 7.1 to 7.8 inclusive shall be submitted to Toronto Hydro, for approval.
 Additions and modifications to existing equipment shall be clearly indicated.

 All drawings shall be approved and stamped by a Professional Engineer (P.Eng) of Ontario before submission to Toronto Hydro for review.